Hepatitis B Virus and Pregnancy

 Hepatitis B is a serious liver infection caused by the hepatitis B virus (HBV).
 While there is no cure for hepatitis B, treatment is available that can manage the infection and reduce the risk of long-term health problems.
 A safe and effective vaccine is also available to protect against hepatitis B infection.

 HBV spreads through contact with blood or other body fluids from a person with hepatitis B, including saliva, semen, and vaginal fluids.
 HBV can also pass from mother to baby during pregnancy and delivery.
-However, steps can be taken to greatly reduce the risk of infection in babies born to people with hepatitis B.
+However, steps can be taken to greatly reduce the risk of infection in babies when hepatitis B is present during pregnancy.

 -

 Hepatitis B virus can cause a chronic (long-lasting) liver infection.
-The liver is a major organ that helps the body get rid of toxins and makes important proteins.
+The liver is a major organ that helps the body eliminate toxins and produce important proteins.

 When an adult first gets hepatitis B, they may have symptoms like fever, nausea, tiredness, stomach pain, or yellowish color changes of the skin and eyes (jaundice).
 Most infants with hepatitis B do not show any symptoms.

-In most adults with hepatitis B, the virus goes away without treatment.
+In most adults with hepatitis B infection, the virus goes away without treatment.
 About 5% will develop chronic hepatitis B infection.
 Babies with hepatitis B have a much higher risk of chronic infection.
-Up to 90% of infants who get HBV during pregnancy or delivery will go on to develop chronic hepatitis B. Left untreated, about 1in 4 children with chronic hepatitis B will eventually die of health problems related to their infection, such as liver damage, liver disease, or liver cancer.
+Up to 90% of infants who become infected with hepatitis B during pregnancy or delivery will go on to develop chronic hepatitis B. Left untreated, about 1 in 4 children with chronic hepatitis B will eventually die of health problems related to their infection, such as liver damage, liver disease, or liver cancer.

 -

-HBV is spread by contact with the blood or body fluids of a person with hepatitis B. The virus can also pass from a pregnant person with hepatitis B to the baby either during pregnancy or during delivery.
+HBV is spread by contact with the blood or body fluids of a person with hepatitis B. During pregnancy or at the time of delivery, the virus can also be passed to the fetus.

 -

 Yes.
-All pregnant people should be tested for hepatitis B during each pregnancy with a simple blood test.
+Anyone who is pregnant should be tested for hepatitis B during each pregnancy with a simple blood test.

 -

-A vaccine is available to protect against hepatitis B. It is recommended for all infants at birth, children not vaccinated as babies, adults aged 19 to 59, and adults over 60 with certain risk factors.
-Pregnant people who haven’t been vaccinated against hepatitis B infection can also get the hepatitis B vaccine.
-There is no virus in the hepatitis B vaccine, and it is safe for both the pregnant person and the baby.
+A vaccine is available to protect against hepatitis B. The vaccine is recommended for all infants; children who were not vaccinated as infants; unvaccinated adults aged 19 to 59, and adults aged 60 and older with certain risk factors.
+The vaccine is safe to give during pregnancy.

 -

-The main concern during pregnancy and delivery is that HBV may be passed to the baby.
-The chance of this happening is related to the viral load, which is the amount of HBV in your blood.
-Your healthcare professional will monitor your viral load throughout your pregnancy with blood tests.
-If you have a very high viral load, treatment with antiviral medication may be recommended in the third trimester of pregnancy.
-This treatment will help lower the level of HBV in your body and decrease the chances of the virus passing to the baby.
-If your viral load is low, the baby will still receive preventive treatment after delivery to prevent infection.
+The main concern during pregnancy and delivery is that HBV may be passed to the fetus.
+The chance of this happening is related to the viral load (the amount of HBV in the bloodstream).
+Viral load is monitored throughout pregnancy.
+If the viral load is very high, treatment with antiviral medication may be recommended during pregnancy.
+This treatment helps lower the level of HBV in the body and decreases the chances of the virus passing to the fetus.
+If the viral load is low, the baby will still receive preventive treatment after delivery to prevent HBV infection.

 -

-If you have hepatitis B and are pregnant, you will have ongoing tests of your liver function and your viral levels.
-You may be referred to a maternal-fetal medicine subspecialist or hepatologist (liver specialist) for specialized care.
-If you are already being treated for hepatitis B when you get pregnant, your healthcare professional will review your current medications to make sure they are safe during pregnancy.
-If you have been taking tenofovir acetate fumarate (TAF) or tenofovir disoproxil fumarate (TDF) to treat hepatitis B before pregnancy, you can continue taking it throughout pregnancy.
+Tests of liver function and viral load will be done throughout pregnancy.
+Referral to a maternal-fetal medicine subspecialist or hepatologist (liver specialist) or infectious diseases specialist may be recommended for specialized care.
+If a pregnant patient is already being treated for hepatitis B, their current medications will be reviewed to make sure they are safe during pregnancy.
+Tenofovir alafenamide (TAF) and tenofovir disoproxil fumarate (TDF) can be used throughout pregnancy.
 Entecavir (Baraclude) is not recommended for use during pregnancy.

 -

-A planned cesarean delivery isn’t necessary if you have hepatitis B. Vaginal delivery does not appear to increase the risk of the baby getting the virus.
-Certain measures will be taken at the time of delivery to decrease the risk to the baby.
+A planned cesarean delivery isn’t necessary.
+Vaginal delivery does not increase the risk of the baby getting the virus.
+Certain measures will be taken at the time of delivery to decrease the risk of transmission to the baby.

 -

-The following steps can be taken to greatly reduce the risk of infection in babies born to moms with hepatitis B:
+The following steps can be taken to greatly reduce the risk of infection in babies born to those with hepatitis B:

-Immediate post-birth care: Babies born to mothers with hepatitis B should receive a medication called hepatitis B immunoglobulin (HBIG) and a dose of the hepatitis B vaccine within 12 hours of birth.
+Immediate post-birth care: Babies born to someone with hepatitis B should receive a medication called hepatitis B immunoglobulin (HBIG) and a dose of the hepatitis B vaccine within 12 hours of birth.

 Testing: Babies should be tested for hepatitis B between 9 and 12 months of age.
-Testing can show whether the baby is protected, infected, or still at risk for infection.
+Testing can show whether the baby is immune, infected, or at risk for infection.

 -